protikmostafa083/nlp_data-exploration_reddit/README.md

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike [(CC BY-NC-SA)]((https://creativecommons.org/licenses/by-nc-sa/)) license

-##Contact
+## Contact
-For any inquiries or further information, please feel free to reach out to us at mostafa.m.jalal@student.uts.edu.au.
+For any inquiries or further information, please feel free to reach out to me at mostafa.m.jalal@student.uts.edu.au.
 We'd love to hear from you!